openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 Details of CSR access type are explained `here <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html#csr-access-types>`_.

-The CSRs RX_SADDR, RX_SIZE specifies the configuration for the transaction on the RX channel.
-The CSRs TX_SADDR, TX_SIZE specify the configuration for the transaction on the TX channel.
+The CSRs RX_SADDR, RX_SIZE specifies the configuration for the transaction on the Rx channel.
+The CSRs TX_SADDR, TX_SIZE specify the configuration for the transaction on the Tx channel.
 The uDMA Core creates a local copy of this information at its end and use it for current ongoing transaction.

 RX_SADDR
 ^^^^^^^^